Brooks-Ruehle/MIST4610_COVID_Database/README.md

 ### Query 1 GDP Change against average deathes per region
 **Question**: What is the average GDP change in Q2 against the average number of deathes per region.

-**Justification**: This query helps to show how average deathes might've affected the GDP for each region in the world.
+**Justification**: This query helps to show how average deathes might relate to GDP changes by region.
+A stakeholder in the database, like a manager at WHO, can use this to determine which regions were most affected and therefore send more aid to those regions.

 **Query**: